allen-mckenzie/business-matchup/readme.txt

 == Description ==

-Yelp Polls helps you generate content by allowing you to specify a specific location and business category to pull information about the top 3 rated businesses in a given city.
+WP Yelp Polls helps you generate content by allowing you to specify a specific location and business category to pull information about the top 3 rated businesses in a given city.
 It then uses this information to create a StrawPoll and generates the necessary content to create a custom post that you can then share on Social Media.

 == Installation ==